THE "ARCHITECTURES" OF DAN CHAVKIN

-The Californian photographer sublimates the vintage cars housed under the famous carports of modernist residences in Palm Springs in sunny compositions where past and present meet.
+The Californian photographer beautifully captures vintage cars sheltered under the famous carports of modernist residences in Palm Springs in sunlit compositions where past and present meet.

 Menrad residence, Architect William Krisel, 1956

-Dan Chavkin invites us to take a trip back in time, through the prism of carports, those carports attached to residential architecture.
-The point of departure is his love of Californian modernism and vintage cars.
+Dan Chavkin invites us on a journey through time, viewed through the lens of carports, those car shelters attached to residential buildings.
+His temporal anchor is his love for Californian modernism and vintage cars.

-His project took shape when, in Vista Las Palmas, he captured a silver 1971 Mercedes 280SL parked under the carport of Alexander House, designed by Dan Palmer & William Krisel in 1959. " I was immediately drawn to the way the post-and-beam architecture of the mansion complemented the car. "
+His project took shape when he captured, in Vista Las Palmas, a silver 1971 Mercedes 280SL parked under the carport of the Alexander House, designed by Dan Palmer & William Krisel in 1959.
+I was immediately drawn to the way the post-and-beam architecture of the house complemented the car. »

 © Dan Chavkin, 1958 Oldsmobile Super 88